How Medicare Supplemental And Long Term Care Planning Can Make All The Difference In Your Life

 Medicare Gap Can Be Huge

 Medicare covers 80% of many medical expenses.
-While that is a high coverage percentage, it is vital not to ignore the 20% of expenses that are not covered.
+While that is a high coverage percentage, it is vital not to ignore the 20% of costs that are not covered.
 We have detailed records on file of a Medicare aged client who wound up in an emergency room last year with severe coronary issues complicated by organ failure.
 It turns out the client required multiple complex and costly procedures, and that the underlying health conditions and the vital corrective procedures combined to create so much trauma, that a month in intensive care was necessary.
 Extensive medical personnel requirements, many costly consumables, and large amounts of instrumentation and continuing lab and diagnostic support were all part of the medical miracle of keeping the individual alive.

-After the grueling month of intense care, the client then was transferred to a rehabilitation facility for another three weeks.
+After the grueling month of intense care, the client was then transferred to a rehabilitation facility for another three weeks.
 Fortunately, there had been no oxygen deprivation, which spared the client’s brain damage, and attention could be focused on mobility, speech, and moral issues.
 Had there been oxygen deprivation, the therapies and costs would have ballooned even more.

 Nearly A Million Dollars Not Covered By Medicare

 From the time the client was admitted to the hospital through ICU and rehab, and through the next six months of out-patient procedures, the insurance billing for the incident included individual line items of over $300,000.
-The six-month grand total for this health adventure came to $4,985,000 for last year alone with more to come in the following year.
+The six-month total for this health adventure came to $4,985,000 for last year alone with more to come in the following year.
 Without Medicare Supplemental Coverage, the shortfall would have amounted to $997,000, a real budget-buster for most families, and certainly more than pocket change for nearly everybody.
 As things turned out, the supplemental insurance that was already in place cut the problem down to manageable size.

 The Toll On Care Givers

-In addition to emergency situations, there are persistent health conditions in many families that cause a spouse, a parent, or a child to become a primary caregiver for individuals confronting health challenges.
+In addition to emergencies, there are persistent health conditions in many families that cause a spouse, a parent, or a child to become a primary caregiver for individuals confronting health challenges.
 Often the task of providing care falls upon a family member because of inadequate financial resources to retain needed care from outside sources.
 This can be exhausting and debilitating to the caregiver.
 And, by taking the caregiver away from gainful activities, the adverse economic impact can swell.

 We have personally seen examples of people badly worn down by half a decade of caring for a formerly vibrant spouse.
 Recently, we heard from a family that had moved to another state, and the wife was exhausted by eight years of caring for her declining husband.
 Her note about her frustration, the resulting family frictions, and her now jaundiced view of life was heart-wrenching.
 Both of these situations could have been prevented with better planning on the front end.